Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Results and deliverables

-The extensive list of columns is intended to help future users make elaborate cuts in the data for their purposes.
-One may filter this value-added quasar catalogue on local QSO density, data quality given the selection function at the QSO's pixel, redshift of the quasar, or the radius of the host void or cluster to which the QSO belongs, leading to various applications.
-In particular, the radio-loudness of quasars and its dependence on local density might also be studied \citep[see e.g.][]{Arsenov2024}, as yet another application of the \emph{Quaia} catalogue.
+The extensive list of columns is intended to help future users make elaborate cuts in the data for their own purposes.
+One may filter this value-added quasar catalogue by local quasar density, data quality given the selection function at the quasar's pixel, redshift of the quasar, or the radius of the host void or cluster to which the quasar belongs; this can lead to various applications.
+In particular, the radio loudness of quasars and its dependence on local density might also be studied \citep[see e.g.][]{Arsenov2024} as yet another application of the \emph{Quaia} catalogue.